Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized trials to a target population: Identification

-In simple cases, as in our hypertension example where the positivity violation was due to a single binary covariate, the above result simply suggests that the conditional mean of the outcome $Y$ can be modeled separately in each group of trials defined by that binary covariate (possibly conditional on additional covariates needed for exchangeability and within treatment group).
+In simple cases, as in our hypothetical example of effect modification by disease severity where the positivity violation was due to a single binary covariate, the above result simply suggests that the conditional mean of the outcome $Y$ can be modeled separately in each group of trials defined by that binary covariate.
 For more complicated violations of positivity condition \emph{A5}, especially those involving multiple continuous covariates, the above result is mostly useful, not for suggesting a particular modeling strategy, but for showing that some degree of interpolation when modeling the conditional expectation may be relatively benign, when there is adequate overlap between the collection of trials and the target population, in the sense of condition \emph{A5}$^\dagger$.